amundsen-io/amundsen/frontend/docs/application_config.md

 To emit analytics to a given destination, you must use one of the provided plugins (open a PR if you need to install a different vendor), then specify it the config passing the configuration of your account.
 Multiple destinations are supported if you wish to emit to multiple backends simultaneously.

+We provide out of the box support for Mixpanel, Segment and Google Analytics.
+All [`@analytics/` plugins](https://github.com/DavidWells/analytics#analytic-plugins) are potentially supported, but you must first install the plugin: `npm install @analytics/<provider>` and send us a PR with it before you can use it.

+### Examples
 For example, to use Google analytics, you must add the import at the top of your `config-custom.ts` file: `import googleAnalytics from '@analytics/google-analytics';`, then add this config block:

 ```js